About Rob Brown

 Get to know Rob Brown

-As a professional saxophonist, Robert has been involved in various ensembles such as the Cerulean Saxophone Quartet and the CUSR Quartet, the latter becoming an Honors Ensemble representing all of Peabody Conservatory in 2020.
-As he developed his craft, he started exploring more of the contemporary music scene, winning the Rubys Artist Grant to commission “Tides” and “Cyprus” by Alexandra Gardner in 2018 as well as leading commissions with composers such as Peter Pachak-Robie and Alex Hagopian.
-In 2022, Rob worked with both CNSNC, a Baltimore-based contemporary music composer group, and The Smithsonian Environmental Research Center on The Ocean’s Cry, a series of pieces written for piano, percussion, and saxophone that focus on the need for ocean preservation.
+Rob Brown is a highly versatile saxophonist originally from North Texas, who fell in love with the tone concept of the classical saxophone at a young age.
+As a professional saxophonist, he has played with various ensembles such as the Cerulean Saxophone Quartet and the CUSR Quartet.
+He has also explored the contemporary music scene, winning the Rubys Artist Grant in 2018 to commission pieces by Alexandra Gardner and leading commissions with other composers like Peter Pachak-Robie and Alex Hagopian.
+Recently, he worked with CNSNC and The Smithsonian Environmental Research Center on The Ocean's Cry, a series of pieces that focus on the need for ocean preservation.

-Over the course of his career, Robert has studied primarily with Gary Louie, internationally acclaimed saxophonist and professor at the Peabody Conservatory, and Donald J. Fabian, saxophone professor at Southern Methodist University and principal saxophonist in the Dallas Winds.
-In addition to his studies, Robert has attended master classes and taken lessons with various other saxophonists such as Carrie Koffman, Stephen Page, Dr. David Dees, Dr. John Sampen, Debra Richtmeyer, Dr. Nathan Nabb, and Joe Lulloff.
+Rob has studied primarily with Gary Louie, internationally acclaimed saxophonist and professor at the Peabody Conservatory, and Donald J. Fabian, saxophone professor at Southern Methodist University.
+He has also attended master classes and taken lessons with various other saxophonists like Carrie Koffman, Stephen Page, Dr. David Dees, Dr. John Sampen, Debra Richtmeyer, Dr. Nathan Nabb, and Joe Lulloff.

-Rob currently attends graduate school at The Hartt School in West Hartford, Connecticut under the instruction of Professor Carrie Koffman.
+Currently, Rob is pursuing his graduate studies at The Hartt School in West Hartford, Connecticut under the instruction of Professor Carrie Koffman.
+As a passionate musician, Rob aims to help his students realize their musical dreams, whether they're interested in classical or contemporary styles.